-She joined Imperial as a Lecturer in 2007, progressing to Senior Lecturer in 2011, Reader in 2014 and Professor in 2017.
-She has PhD, MEng and BA (starred First) degrees in Engineering, all from Cambridge University.
-She is a former Amelia Earhart Fellow.
+She joined Imperial as a Lecturer in 2007, becoming Senior Lecturer in 2011, Reader in 2014 and Professor in 2017.
+She has PhD, MEng and BA degrees in Engineering, all from Cambridge University.
+She is a Chartered Engineer and a former Amelia Earhart Fellow.
 She is a member of the Scientific Steering Committee for PRACE (the European partnership for high performance computing) and the Steering Committee for the UK's CoSeC (Computational Science Centre for Research Communities).

 More information can be found using the following links: